Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 What is not tracked is not stopped.

-On-Demand, Even Though There's Another Way
+On-Demand, Even Though There Is Another Way

 58% do not use Reserved Instances or Savings Plans.